stevewinfieldtx/TotalChat/RAILWAY_DEPLOYMENT.md

 ## 📋 What Railway Does Automatically

-When you deploy, Railway:
+When you deploy with the bundled `nixpacks.toml`, Railway:
-1. ✅ Detects it's a Python + Node.js app
+1. ✅ Installs Python 3.11 and Node.js 18 build tools in the same image
-2. ✅ Installs backend dependencies (`pip install -r backend/requirements.txt`)
+2. ✅ Installs backend dependencies (`python3 -m pip install -r backend/requirements.txt`)
-3. ✅ Installs frontend dependencies (`npm install` in frontend/)
+3. ✅ Installs frontend dependencies (`NPM_CONFIG_PRODUCTION=false npm ci` in `frontend/`)
-4. ✅ Builds frontend (`npm run build`)
+4. ✅ Builds the production frontend (`npm run build`)
-5. ✅ Starts backend with WebSocket support
+5. ✅ Starts the FastAPI backend with WebSocket support
-6. ✅ Serves frontend static files
+6. ✅ Serves the compiled frontend static files from FastAPI
-7. ✅ Connects them together with internal networking
+7. ✅ Connects services together with internal networking
 8. ✅ Provides HTTPS domain automatically
 9. ✅ Sets up auto-deploy on git push